kisanms/Live_Tracker/README.md

 - doing changes and make the ui more performance oriented
 - **March 3**
 - add all countries in playstore
+- **March 4**
+- at the time of sign Up company name list should show so user can select from there easily\
+- chnages in admin loc noti (it should show staff inside that there current move loc details)

 ## 🎉 Features Implementation